pangyyen/tp/docs/UserGuide.md

 </div>

 **What it does:**
 Adds a prescription to a patient's appointment.
 The appointment to be edited is identified by the index number shown in the displayed list of appointments by `list-appointments`.
-Calling this command multiple times will replace prescriptions to the appointment.

 **Command Format:**
 `add-prescription APPOINTMENT_INDEX pi/PATIENT_INDEX mn/MEDICATION_NAME...`